robertmuth/Cwerg/FrontEnd/README.md

 * expression blocks
 * simple macro system (optionally hygienic, operating on syntax tree)
 * limited polymorphism (good enough to have generic and extensible print/log)
+* default iniitialization of all variable/datastructure (can manually overriden)

 Removed:
 * arrays decay to pointers